The Spirit (character): The Spirit and John Law

 Several Spirit stories, such as the first appearance of Sand Saref, were retooled from a failed publishing venture featuring an eyepatched, pipe-smoking detective named John Law.
 Law and his shoeshine-boy sidekick, Nubbin, starred in several adventures planned for a new comics series.
-These completed adventures were eventually adapted into Spirit stories, with John Law's eyepatch being changed to the Spirit's mask, and Nubbin redrawn as Willum Waif or other Spirit supporting characters.
+These completed adventures were adapted into Spirit stories, with John Law's eyepatch being changed to the Spirit's mask, and Nubbin redrawn as Willum Waif or other Spirit supporting characters.
 The original John Law stories were restored and published in Will Eisner's John Law: Dead Man Walking (IDW Publishing, 2004), a collection of stories that also features new adventures by writer-artist Gary Chaloner, starring John Law, Nubbin, and other Eisner creations, including Lady Luck and Mr. Mystic.

 Assistants and collaborators

 Like most artists working in newspaper comic strips, Eisner after a time employed a studio of assistants who, on any given week's story, might draw or simply ink backgrounds, ink parts of Eisner's main characters (such as clothing or shoes), or as eventually occurred, ghost-draw the strip entirely.
 Eisner also eventually used ghostwriters, generally in collaboration with him.

 Jules Feiffer, who began as an art assistant c.
 1946 and later became the primary writer through the strip's end in 1952, recalled, "When I first worked for Will there was John Spranger, who was his penciler and a wonderful draftsman; better than Will.
 There was Sam Rosen, the lettering man.
 Jerry Grandenetti came a little after me and did backgrounds, and Jerry had some architectural background.
 His drawing was stiff but loosened up after a while, but he drew backgrounds and inked them beautifully.
 And Abe Kanegson, who was my best friend in the office, was a jack-of-all-trades but mostly did lettering and backgrounds after Jerry left.
 Abe was a mentor to me."